salilathalye/cwa-notebook-templates/README.md

-# cwa-templates-pycaret
+# cwa-templates-dsml
-Notebook templates for PyCaret workflows
+Notebook templates for Data Science and Machine Learning Workflows